chr1sbest/closebus/README.md

 The **/departures** endpoint serves as an adapter to transit agencies.

-I wrote out an **AbstractAgency* class to hold contractual details for each transit agency class to implement specific methods and return specific data.
-Each Agency basically needs to make a get request with parameters and translate the response into uniform JSON data that can be used by the frontend.
+I wrote out an **AbstractAgency** class to hold contractual details for each TransitAgency to implement specific methods and return specific data.
+Each TransitAgency needs to make a get request with correct parameters and translate the response into uniform JSON data that can be used by the frontend.

-Currently the only transit agency I have completed is NextBus, although it is very easily extendable.
+Currently the only TransitAgency I have completed is NextBus, although it is very easily extendable.

 Caching
 -----

-Realtime data is cached on a 60 second TTL, {place: stop_id} is cached ~permanently.
+Realtime data is cached on a 60 second TTL. {Place: stop_id} is cached ~permanently.

 NextBus will rate limit me at 2mb/20s.
-Each request is around 1kb -- 100 requests a second for 20 seconds would get me rate limited.
-With requests cached with 60s TTL, I could prevent duplicate requests for realtime travel estimates of a specific stop and theoretically maintain information on a minimum of 2,000 different stops at a time and a maximum of 6,000.
+With each request around 1kb, making 100 requests a second for 20 seconds would get me rate limited.
+With requests cached on a 60s TTL, I could prevent duplicate requests for realtime travel estimates of a specific stop and theoretically maintain information on a minimum of 2,000 different stops at a time and a maximum of 6,000.

-Mapping places to stop_id's was kind of a big hassle (written above in the crawler strategy), and I felt that it was best to cache these as well.
-If a user discovers a new bus stop, the bus stop has to jump through a bunch of hoops to discover its stop_id, this is then cached.
-The next time any user is in vicinity of the bus stop, the stop_id will be returned immediately due to it being cached.
-As a side effect, this also could encourage users to explore and play with the app!
+Mapping places to stop_id's is currently a big hassle (**see crawler strategy**), and I felt that it was best to cache these as well.
+The first time a bus stop is in a user's vicinity, the crawling strategy is executed.
+The next time any user is in vicinity of the bus stop, the stop_id will be returned immediately from the cache.
+As a side effect, this *feature* could encourage users to explore and play with the app to find new stops!

 The cache is written as a decorator that I can easily throw onto RESTful methods (yay Python!)